springrain/zorm/README.md

 	fmt.Println("Total number of items :", page.TotalCount, "List :", listMap)
 }

-//TestUpdateNotZeroValue 10.
+// TestUpdateNotZeroValue 10.
 Update the struct object with only the non-zero fields.
 The primary key must have a value func TestUpdateNotZeroValue(t *testing.T) {

 	// You need to start the transaction manually.
 If the error returned by the anonymous function is not nil, the transaction will be rolled back.
 If the DisableTransaction=true parameter is set, the Transaction method becomes invalid and no transaction is required